dalbator/DivAE-client-beta/README.md

 [https://www.python.org/downloads/windows/]

 #####RASPBERRY PI:
-1. Copy the entire Python client files to a Folder in Raspberry PI
+1. Copy the entire Python client files to a Folder in Raspberry PI.
+Default folder name is "divea"
 2. in peripheralcontrol.py replace "from rpictrl_dud" to "from rpictrl" if you want to control actual relays. please note that "rpictrl.py" uses PIFACE Digital.
 3. run divae client